Best bank accounts for a non-resident in the UK in 2026

 While you can open an account in the UK as a non-resident, it’s not the easiest process.

-Online alternative services can offer a far more flexible account with a streamlined onboarding experience - and no need for a UK address to get GBP account services.
+Online alternative services can offer a flexible account with a streamlined onboarding experience - and no need for a UK address to get GBP account services.
 Check out options like Wise or Revolut to see if they might suit you.

 UK banks usually refer non-resident customers to their international banking division